1. Number of Players - 7

 · the kicker must not play the ball again until it has touched another player;

-· the ball is in play when it is kicked and clearly moves.
+· the ball is in play after it is kicked and has left the penalty box or touched by kicker's teammate.

 11. Corner Kick